Labnann/RegexWordDetector/README.md

 Output: A Regex that:

-  -> Matches pattern like this. input :tEsT, sentence  TeeeeeSSSSSSTTTTT test testing attest test.
-In this sentence "TeeeeeSSSSSSTTTTT" "test" "test." will be matched.
+  -> Matches pattern like this. input :test, sentence: "tesssstttttt test testing attest test."
+In this sentence "tesssstttttt" "test" "test." will be matched.
 But not   attest.

-  -> Does not contain / in front and / in the end